orgua/shepherd_v2_planning/99_open_tasks.rst

     - SWD Pins are I2C1, are colliding with default dt-driver in uEnv.txt -> /lib/firmware/ holds a i2c2-00A0.dtbo
     - i2c1 can be disabled, i2c-0/2 are still there
     - reduced programming speed in config
+- GPIO-Sampling should include Bat-OK (doesn't it?`), and stop sampling when voltage is off or below a certain threshold
+- h5-writing updated
+- extend Logging
+    - Proper Uart Logging, either pyserial in 0.01s window or external grabserial started by herd
+    - log sync-state
+    - log sys-values: cpu, ram, dmesg, temp, io, network

 Software Short-Term TODO
 -----------------------